How your GP can help

 - Think about the reasons you are visiting the GP and make a list of the key points you would like to discuss and any questions you would like to ask.

-- Find out what you can about your family’s medical history as this can help your GP to identify the health issue you are experiencing.
+- If you are able to, find out what you can about your family’s medical history as this can help your GP to identify the health issue you are experiencing.

-- If you have not seen this particular GP before take with any medications you are currently using/ taking?.
+- If you have not seen this GP before, take note of any medications you are currently using so you can tell the GP what they are.
+2

 During your appointment